sheehui/tp/docs/DeveloperGuide.md

     * 1b1.
 Contact is not updated and DonnaFin shows an error message. \
       Use case resumes at step 1.

+**UC11: Adding an Asset to a Client**

+State: Client Window (Assets Tab)

+**MSS**

+1. User requests to add an asset to the client.
+2. DonnaFin adds the asset.

+    Use case ends.

+**Extensions**

+* 1a.
+User's input does not conform with the specified format.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

+**UC11: Removing an Asset from a Client**

+State: Client Window (Assets Tab)

+**MSS**

+1. User requests to remove an asset from the client.
+2. DonnaFin removes the asset.

+   Use case ends.

+**Extensions**

+* 1a.
+User's given index is invalid.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

+**UC13: Adding a Liability to a Client**

+State: Client Window (Liabilities Tab)

+**MSS**

+1. User requests to add a liability to the client.
+2. DonnaFin adds the liability.

+   Use case ends.

+**Extensions**

+* 1a.
+User's input does not conform with the specified format.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

+**UC14: Removing a Liability from a Client**

+State: Client Window (Liabilities Tab)

+**MSS**

+1. User requests to remove a specific liability from the client.
+2. DonnaFin deletes the liability.

+   Use case ends.

+**Extensions**

+* 1a.
+User's given index is invalid.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

+**UC15: Adding a Policy to a Client**

+State: Client Window (Policies Tab)

+**MSS**

+1. User requests to add a policy to the client.
+2. DonnaFin adds the policy.

+   Use case ends.

+**Extensions**

+* 1a.
+User's input does not conform with the specified format.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

+**UC15: Removing a Policy from a Client**

+State: Client Window (Policies Tab)

+**MSS**

+1. User requests to remove a policy from the client.
+2. DonnaFin removes the policy.

+   Use case ends.

+**Extensions**

+* 1a.
+User's given index is invalid.
+    * 1a1.
+DonnaFin shows an error message. \
+      Use case resumes at step 1.

 ### 6.4 Non-Functional Requirements